 The main reason why customers move from one retailer to another is because they don’t feel valued enough.
 Nothing about their experience is personalized so it feels as though retailers don’t care to know about their needs.
 It’s like sending generic messages to customers that all start with “Dear Customer” instead of including each customer’s name.
 Each of your customers has unique preferences and needs so they expect to be treated as individuals.
 The better you are at treating customers this way, the better your chances are of retaining more of them.

-To retain customers, show them that they’re valued throughout their customer journey.
+To retain customers and build relationships, show them that they’re valued throughout their customer journey.
 Simple personalization tactics include:

 This approach is also great for products that require repeat purchases.
 For example, if you sell personal care items, customers can buy these at any store.
 To get them to come back to your store, send an SMS message explaining that it’s time to restock their product.
 Include a link to the product page online so customers can complete their purchase with a few taps.